appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

     </div>
     <hr/>
     <div className="containerDescription">
       Configure SSO to allow users to sign in using your identity provider.
-Appsmith supports various SSO providers, including Google and GitHub, using protocols like SAML and OpenID.
       <a href="/getting-started/setup/instance-configuration/authentication">Learn more about configuring SSO</a>
     </div>
   </div>